-Mental disorders, particularly depression, account for the highest burden of global disability.
-Half of mental illnesses first manifest prior to 14 years of age and childhood disorders are linked to a range of long-term deleterious social, criminal and economic outcomes in adulthood.
+Mental disorders, particularly depression, account for a huge burden of global disability.
+Half of mental illnesses first manifest prior to 14 years of age and childhood disorders are linked to a range of long-term deleterious social, criminal, and economic outcomes in adulthood.
 Despite an increase in the recognition and treatment of depression and anxiety, new data from around the globe suggest that rates may be increasing, rather than decreasing, particularly in young people.

 The 20th century has seen major shifts in dietary intakes globally, with a marked increase in the consumption of sugars, snack foods, take-away foods and high-energy foods.
 At the same time, the consumption of nutrient and fibre-dense foods is diminishing.
 These changes are particularly obvious in younger cohorts.
-Indeed, the latest data from the Global Burden of Disease Study tells us that unhealthy diet is now the leading cause of early death.
+Indeed, the latest data from the Global Burden of Disease Study tells us that unhealthy diet and its sequelae (eg. high blood pressure, blood glucose, body mass index) is now the leading risk factor for early death.

 Since 2009, our team, and others, have led many observational studies, across countries, cultures and age groups, showing that diet matters to depression.
 Better quality diets are consistently associated with reduced depression risk, while unhealthy dietary patterns – higher in processed foods – are associated with increased depression and often anxiety.
 You can read more about some of these studies here, here and here.

 This even seems to be the case right at the start of life.
 We led a very large study of more than 20,000 mothers and their children that showed that the children of mothers who ate an unhealthier diet during pregnancy had higher level of behaviours that are linked to mental disorders.
-This finding has since been replicated in two other large cohort studies.
+This finding has since been replicated in other large cohort studies of maternal diet during pregnancy, finding that unhealthy diets were related to emotional/behavioural and cognitive outcomes.
 We also saw that the children’s diets during the first years of life were associated with behavioural markers of mental health, suggesting that maternal diet during pregnancy and early life diet are both important in modulating the risk for mental health problems in children as they grow.
 This is consistent with what we see in animal experiments where unhealthy diets fed to pregnant animals results in many changes to the brain and behaviour in offspring.
 This is very important to understand if we want to think about preventing mental disorders in the first place.
 You can read more about this in our article on Diet in Pregnancy.

 This is a bit of the how and why: